Skip to Content

 To assist in creating that object, a helper utility (as shown in the Dropbox connector’s DropboxUtils.setRequestResponseSchemas of DropboxUtils.java) is available to load the XML schema files and set them as the request or response.

-They will then appear in the Cloud Studio UI in the data schema displayed during the final step of an activity’s configuration.
-If a response or request is not desired or required, it can be disregarded and no data structure tree will be built in the Cloud Studio UI for that component.
+They will then appear in the Integration Studio UI in the data schema displayed during the final step of an activity’s configuration.
+If a response or request is not desired or required, it can be disregarded and no data structure tree will be built in the Integration Studio UI for that component.
 The Dropbox connector Fetch File activity is an example of this; it has only a response and no request data structure.

-If a request is required, this can be specified in the JSON file that defines the Cloud Studio UI for the connector.
-By declaring inputRequired for an activity in the adapter.json for the connector will force the Cloud Studio UI to throw a validation error for the parent operation if there isn’t a source transformation before the usage of the activity.
+If a request is required, this can be specified in the JSON file that defines the Integration Studio UI for the connector.
+By declaring inputRequired for an activity in the adapter.json for the connector will force the Integration Studio UI to throw a validation error for the parent operation if there isn’t a source transformation before the usage of the activity.
 For example, this fragment of a JSON file shows defining the SAP activity BAPI as requiring input:

 "activities": {